-If set and the job was successfully submitted and the file can't be written before execution the job enters the state DRMAA\PS\FAILED.
+If set and the file can't be written before execution the job enters the state DRMAA\PS\FAILED.

-The attribute name is drmaa error path.
+The attribute name is drmaa\error\path.

-join files (string)
+join files ( string )

 Specifies if the error stream should be intermixed with the output stream.
 If not explicitly set in the job template the attribute defaults to 'n'.
-Either 'v' or 'n' can be specified.
+Either 'y' or 'n' can be specified.